-If an AP detects that a non-AP STA with Robust AV Streaming set to 1 in the Extended Capabilities element in the non-AP STA’s most recent (Re)Association Request is a member of one or more MRG groups and does not have an MRG agreement for the group(s), then the AP may alert the non-AP STA by sending an unsolicited individually addressed DMS Response frame that contains one DMS Status field with an MRG Response subelement per group addressed stream.
-Each DMS Status field includes a TCLAS element to identify the MRG group address, the DMSID corresponding to this MRG traffic flow, and other associated parameters.
+If an AP for which dot11MRGActivated is true(#590) detects that a non-AP STA with Robust AV Streaming set to 1 in the Extended Capabilities element in the non-AP STA’s most recent (Re)Association Request is a receiving one or more group addresses for which there is an active(#775) MRG service(#775) and it does not have an MRG agreement for the group(s), then the AP may alert the non-AP STA by sending an unsolicited individually addressed DMS Response frame that contains one DMS Status field with an MRG Response subelement per group address(#775).
+Each DMS Status field includes a TCLAS element to identify the group address, the DMSID corresponding to this MRG traffic flow, and other associated parameters.
 The Status field of this DMS Status field shall be set to “MRG Advertise”.
 The non-AP STA may choose to ignore the DMS Response frame, or to initiate an MRG agreement for one or more of the group addresses.

-Note-Group membership detection may be achieved via IGMP snooping.
+(#855)

 A non-AP STA may request use of the MRG service for a group address by sending a DMS Descriptor as described in 11.22.15.1 with the following modifications: (#742)

-(#562)The DMS Descriptor shall contain one TCLAS element with Frame classifier type equal to 0 (Ethernet parameters), zero TCLAS processing elements, one TSPEC element and one MRG Request subelement.
+(#562)The DMS Descriptor shall contain one TCLAS element with Frame classifier type equal to 0 (Ethernet parameters)(#759), one TSPEC element and one MRG Request subelement.

+The DMS Descriptor may contain other TCLAS elements in addition to the mandatory TCLAS element (that has a Frame classifier type equal to 0).(#759)

+When there are multiple TCLAS elements, a TCLAS processing element shall be present.
+Otherwise no TCLAS processing elements shall be present in the DMS Descriptor.(#759)

 (#562)The TSID subfield within the TS Info field of the TSPEC element shall be reserved.
-Since the AP may choose a Power Management mode of MRG-SP, the non-AP STA should set the Minimum Service Interval, Maximum Service Interval and Service Start Time fields in the TSPEC to indicate the STA’s preferred wake-up schedule.
+Since the AP may choose a delivery method(#2) of MRG-SP, the non-AP STA should set the Minimum Service Interval, Maximum Service Interval and Service Start Time fields in the TSPEC to indicate the STA’s preferred wake-up schedule.

-(#562)The MRG Request subelement specifies the Ack policy and a Power Management mode requested by the non-AP STA for the group addressed stream.
+(#562)The MRG Request subelement specifies the retransmission(#961) policy and a delivery method(#2) requested by the non-AP STA for the group addressed stream.
+The Retransmission(#961) Policy field shall not be set to “No Preference”(#665).
+The Delivery Method field shall not be set to “No Preference”(#664)

-A non-AP STA shall not request simultaneous transmission of an MRG group address stream via both MRG and DMS.
+A non-AP STA shall not request (#195)transmission of a group address via MRG-Block-Ack or MRG-Unsolicited-Retry(#964) while it has an active DMS service for this group address.
+A non-AP STA shall not request transmission of a group address via DMS and while it has an active MRG service for this group address.(#195)

 An AP accepts an MRG request by sending a DMS Status field with the Status field set to “Accept” as described in 11.22.15.1 with the following modifications:

-(#562)The DMS Status field shall include an MRG Response subelement indicating the Ack policy and Power Management mode for the group addressed stream.
+(#562)The DMS Status field shall include an MRG Response subelement indicating the retransmission(#961) policy and delivery method(#2) for the group addressed stream.

-(#562)If the MRG group address stream is subject to the MRG-SP Power Management mode, then the AP shall also include a Schedule element in the DMS Status field indicating the wake-up schedule for the group address stream.
+(#562)If the MRG group address stream is subject to the MRG-SP delivery method(#2), then the AP shall also include a Schedule element in the DMS Status field indicating the wake-up schedule for the group address stream.

-For each MRG Request subelement, the AP may adopt the requested Ack policy and Power Management mode, maintain its existing Ack policy and Power Management mode, select an alternate Ack policy and Power Management mode or deny MRG service for the group addressed stream.
+For each MRG Request subelement, the AP may adopt the requested retransmission(#961) policy and delivery method(#2), maintain its existing retransmission(#961) policy and delivery method(#2), select an alternate retransmission(#961) policy and delivery method(#2) or deny MRG service for the group addressed stream.